Photo by David Roy

 Photo by Terry Thompson

 The PRPA has made every attempt to repair and maintain the locomotive as it would have been while still in service 70 years ago.
-We use repair and replacement parts like those removed (unless higher quality is specified in blueprints) and when feasible we employ the repair technologies in use in the 1930s and 1940s.
+Whenever possible, we use repair and replacement parts like those removed (unless higher quality is specified in blueprints) and when feasible we employ the repair technologies in use in the 1930s and 1940s.
 In some cases, new and better materials have been used, but they are indiscernible to the untrained eye.
 All mechanical repairs conform to the builder's drawings.
-None of the work has been an improvement or modification to the locomotive's initial design and construction except for the installation of the MU controls to let the 700's engineer operate a trailing helper diesel, a required capability when operating out on the mainline.
+None of the work has been an improvement or modification to the locomotive's initial design and construction except for the installation of the MU controls to let the 700's engineer operate a trailing helper diesel, a required capability when operating out on a modern mainline.
 The following list captures the milestones, repairs, major maintenance, and restoration work performed by the PRPA on the 700 over the last 20+ years:

 In addition to the work of PRPA volunteers, excellent initial design and manufacturing have certainly played a role in the locomotive's preservation in its as-received state.
 All of the features that exemplify the 700's character as "state of the art" were incorporated when it was built, and the SP&S found no reason to add to or improve upon those features during the 700's eighteen years of service.